 A corporation is never anything more than a group of individuals.

-Where does an individual, who is the leader of an organisation, learn these sought after personal characteristics?
+Where does an individual, who is the leader of an organization, learn these sought after personal characteristics?

-Stephen Tindall founder of The warehouse (Jackson and Parry, 2001, p.194) believes it is in the family.
+Sir Stephen Tindall founder of The Warehouse (Jackson and Parry, 2001, p.194) believes it is in the family.

-The personal attributes he tries to install into his organisation that create a positive, people first culture, was learned from his parents and the exposure he had to his great grandfather's business.
+The personal attributes he tries to install into his organization that create a positive, people-first culture, was learned from his parents and the exposure he had to his great grandfather’s business.